Rigby Swift

 Sir Rigby Philip Watson Swift (7 June 1874 – 19 October 1937) was a British barrister, Member of Parliament and judge.
 Born into a legal family, Swift was educated at Parkfield School before taking up a place in his father's chambers and at the same time studying for his LLB at the University of London.
 After completing his degree in January 1895 he was called to the Bar at Lincoln's Inn on 26 June.
 He took up a place in his father's chambers, and his work steadily increased.
 After the death of his father on 26 September 1899 he took over the chambers, and by 1904 he was earning 3,000 guineas a year.

-By 1909 he was considered the most prestigious junior barrister in Liverpool, and in 1910 he became the Conservative Member of Parliament for St Helens.
+In 1910 he became the Conservative Member of Parliament for St Helens.
 He moved to London in 1911, and was made a King's Counsel in 1912.
 His work continued to increase, and by 1916 he was earning 10,000 guineas a year.
 In the same year he became Recorder of Wigan and a Bencher of Lincoln's Inn.
 In 1917 he defended Frederick Handel Booth in Gruban v Booth, and in 1918 he represented the Air Ministry in front of the Select Committee of the House of Lords on the Women's Royal Air Force.

 On 21 June 1920 he was made a judge of the High Court of Justice by the Lord Chancellor Lord Birkenhead, and became the youngest High Court judge at the time.
 In 1921 he heard the "Sinn Féin case", an application of the controversial Treason Felony Act 1848, and his decision in Nunan v Southern Railway Company [1923] 2 K.B.
 703 was an important one in relation to exclusion clauses and liability, and was referenced by Lord Hanworth in the later case Thompson v LMS Railway.
 Swift died on 19 October 1937 while still a High Court judge, and was buried in Rotherfield.